Russian Satellite’s Mysterious Behavior Raises Concern In The U.S.

 In response to the accusations, Alexander Deyneko, a senior Russian diplomat, dismissed the comments as “unfounded, slanderous accusations based on suspicions, on suppositions and so on,” according to BBC News.

-The prospect of a space war breaking out is particularly pressing given the recent decision taken by President Donald Trump’s administration to create a sixth military branch called Space Force.
+The prospect of a space war breaking out is particularly pressing given the recent decision by President Donald Trump’s administration to create a sixth military branch called Space Force.

 “What was once peaceful and uncontested is now crowded and adversarial,” Vice President Mike Pence said at the official rollout of the program last week in regards to how Americans view the current situation in space, Metro reported.